University of Edinburgh staff, students and academic visitors

-Staff and fully matriculated students of the University of Edinburgh have full access and borrowing rights to all staffed University of Edinburgh Library sites.
+Staff and fully matriculated students of the University of Edinburgh have full access and borrowing rights to all of our site Libraries .
 Some academic visitors may also have full rights at the Library.

-Official academic visitors, including Visiting and Honorary Fellows and Research Associates, should be registered on the Visitor Registration System (VRS) by their University of Edinburgh Schools and Colleges and apply for a University ID card which will also serve as a library card.
+As an Official Visitor, including Visiting and Honorary Fellows and Research Associates, you will have been registered on the Visitor Registration System (VRS) by your department and you should receive a University ID card.

-A student University card is issued on the understanding that its owner agrees to abide by the Library regulations.
-All other categories of user sign an undertaking that they agree to abide by the Library and Computing regulations.
+A University ID card is issued on the understanding you agree to abide by the Library regulations.

 Policy for child access to the University Library

 There are a number of different reciprocal schemes and agreements that allow staff and students from University of Edinburgh access to other libraries.

 If the library you wish to visit is not covered by the schemes or agreements mentioned above then check that library's website or contact them directly to see what their access policies are.
 You may still be able to get access to the library.